MuhammadSaadBandukda/python-learning/notes.md

 squared_num = {x:x**2 for x in range(1,11)}
 print(squared_num)
 #run it yourself to see magic
-# !Loops has discussed in loop section which is on next file
+# !Loops has discussed in loop section